 “It is impossible not to note the extremely dangerous interference of the highest-ranking representatives of the executive branch in the sphere of judicial independence, an unprecedented phenomenon for a democratic state governed by the rule of law,” wrote Judge Łubowski in his decision.

-Łubowski said that there had been “continuous public statements regarding ongoing court proceedings and the issuing of judgments before they have been issued by the court”.
+Łubowski stated that there had been “continuous public statements regarding ongoing court proceedings and the issuing of judgments before they have been issued by the court”.
 This, he added, “violates the most fundamental human rights of all accused persons, namely the presumption of innocence”.

-His court considered it “completely unjustified to publicly present the image of Marcin Romanowski as a guilty person who, after being brought to the country, will be convicted and imprisoned,” the judge continued.
+The court considered it “completely unjustified to publicly present the image of Marcin Romanowski as a guilty person who, after being brought to the country, will be convicted and imprisoned”, adding that such “vile statements are incompatible with the basic standards of a democratic state of law” and “directly infringe on the sphere of judicial independence”.

-For his part, Romanowski welcomed the decision, and declared “the narrative of Tusk’s gangsters and their lies is falling apart”.
+Romanowski welcomed the decision, and declared “the narrative of Tusk’s gangsters and their lies is falling apart”.

 Łubowski has headed the international proceedings section of Warsaw’s district court since 2018.